-If you elect to travel to a non-approved country, you do so entirely at your own risk and acknowledge and agree that, about the adequacy of data protection laws in those countries, you:
+If you elect to travel to a non-approved country, you do so entirely at your own risk and acknowledge and agree that, as regards the adequacy of data protection laws in those countries, you:

-If you are travelling to a non-approved country during for work
+If you are travelling to a non-approved country, during the course of your work

-If you are required to travel to a non-approved country during your employment, then the transfer of your data is, in the absence of appropriate safeguards for the protection of your data, necessary for purposes of your employment and performance of your employment contract.
+If you are required to travel to a non-approved country, during the course of your employment, then the transfer of your data is, in the absence of appropriate safeguards for the protection of your data, necessary for purposes of your employment and performance of your employment contract.

 USA specific sharing of personal data

 Under U.S. Law, U.S. Customs and Border Protection (CBP) will receive certain travel and reservation information, known as Passenger Name Record or PNR data, about passengers flying between the European Union and the U.S.

 CBP has undertaken that it uses this PNR data for the purposes of preventing and combating terrorism and other transnational serious crimes.
 The PNR may include information provided during the booking process.
 The information will be retained for at least three years and six months and may be shared with other authorities.

 Further information about these arrangements, including measures to safeguard your personal data, can be obtained on www.dhs.gov and ec.europa.eu.

 We require your express consent if we wish to contact you for direct marketing purposes (by email, phone, post or text).
 You are entitled to withdraw your consent at any time.